 - Pro Tip: Don’t use water that contains chlorine because it is not good for young plants.

-- Also keep in mind that the leaves on the Monstera cutting may limp at first because they lack the ability to absorb water, but they will start to flourish when roots are established.
+- Also, keep in mind that the leaves on the Monstera cutting may limp at first because they lack the ability to absorb water, but they will start to flourish when roots start developing and are established.

 - I waited until my new roots were about 4-5inches long before moving them into a growing pot.
 The root growth time will vary depending on the light, temperature, and the cutting itself.